mojoaxel/devart-template/project_summary.md

 ## Description

-News are unique like snow-flakes in their content, the sender and the time they were posted.
+News are unique like snow-flakes because of their content, the sender and the time they were posted.
 I want to create an installation that prints real-time "tweet-flakes" from all over the world on small thermal-paper snippets and lets them "rain" down on the visitors.
-The small and lightweight printouts "live" for only a few seconds while the fly through the air before they are walked upon and forgotten.
+The small and lightweight printouts "live" for only a few seconds while they fly through the air before they are walked upon and forgotten.
-I want the visitors to realize that the *transient* and *worthless* mass of *creaking* tweets under their shoes can also be picked up again, read, kept, or thrown away.
+I want to give the visitors the chance to experience the *transient* and *seemingly worthless* mass of tweets by hearing them *creak* under their shoes, by picking them up again, reading them, keeping them, or throwing them away again.
 By combining a real-time node.js-backend with multiple RaspberryPi modules with attached kiosk printers I want to show an alternative and haptic way to experience some random tweets from around the world.

 ![concept sketch](project_images/BarbicanFoyerPrinter-CCSABY-Jknight1603.jpg)